-Those pieces of sensory context translate into memory cues.
-And because they are all stored separately, any one cue can bring back that memory.
+Additionally, those pieces of sensory context translate into memory cues.
+And, because they are all stored separately, any one cue can bring back that memory.

-That goes a long way to explaining why we remember some things but not others.
+That goes a long way to explaining why we remember some things while other memories elude us.
 We’ve all experienced that.
 Sometimes, we’ve stumbled into those cues, perhaps by going back to our elementary school.
-We might tag along with someone to a 4-H fair and smell the horses, hear their whinnies and snorts, hear the creaking of saddles…and suddenly we remember a long forgotten horseback ride.
+We might tag along with someone to a 4-H fair and smell the horses, hear their whinnies and snorts, hear the creaking of saddles… and suddenly we remember a long forgotten horseback ride.

 There’s another important context—and cue—for how we remember past events.

-Our emotions play an important role in explaining why remember some things but not others .
+Our emotions play an important role in explaining why we remember some things but not others .

 Since Sir Francis Galton studied the phenomenon back in 1879, scientists have known that emotional context plays an important role in the retrieval of memories.
 However, scientists continue to study the phenomenon.
 The National Institutes of Health recently published a study by Tony Buchanan who found that “Emotional events are often remembered with greater accuracy and vividness (though these two characteristics do not always go together) than events lacking an emotional component.”

-However, if you were terrified of horses and somebody made you ride one, and you spent the ride in terror, clinging on for dear life, this memory will be encoded as emotionally significant.
+However, if you were terrified of horses and somebody made you ride one, and you spent the ride in terror, clinging on for dear life, your brain might encode that memory as emotionally significant.
 Likewise, if you loved horses and riding that horse was one of the most exhilarating things you had ever done in your life, this memory would have a strong emotional context.
 Which explains why if you are somewhere and you see a horse’s saddle, smell leather or hear the clip-clop of hooves, that emotional response comes back to you.
 As you remember, all the other information encoded with those sensory memories might also come back

 If your memory was emotionally significant, any one of those sensory cues or context might bring that memory to mind.
 If there was less emotional context, it might take more than one cue.